 What do you do when your cat wakes you up at night?

 Most people respond.
 They talk to the cat.
 They may not be saying the nicest of things but cats don't know English that well.
 Some owners feel sorry for the poor cat, thinking he might hungry.
 So they get up and feed the cat.

 By responding to your cat's calls, you have trained her or him to continue with this kind of behavior.
 If you feed the cat - just to make sure he or he is not miserably hungry - then you have reinforced the behavior even further.
-Let's eavesdrop to Kitty's thoughts once again -
+Let's eavesdrop on Kitty's thoughts once again:

 See the problem?